-No. 2 Baylor wins 15th in a row, tops Oklahoma State 75-68
+No. 2 Baylor wins 14th straight, tops Oklahoma State 75-68

 STILLWATER, Okla.
+(AP) — Trailing by double digits well into the second half, Baylor’s seniors helped lead the rally.

-(AP) — Jared Butler scored 19 points and had six assists Saturday, helping No. 2 Baylor rally past Oklahoma State 75-68 for the Bears’ 15th straight victory.
+Freddie Gillespie had 17 points, four rebounds and four blocks and Devonte Bandoo scored 14 of his 16 points in the second half to help No. 2 Baylor rally past Oklahoma State 75-68 for the Bears’ 14th straight victory.
 Oklahoma State has lost five in a row.

 Baylor (15-1, 5-0 Big 12) has the second-longest active streak in the nation and the third longest in school history.

-Freddie Gillespie had 17 points and four rebounds and Devonte Bandoo scored 12 of his 14 points in the second half for Baylor, which overcame a 12-point deficit in the last 20 minutes.
+Jared Butler added 17 points, six assists and three steals for Baylor, which overcame a 12-point deficit in the last 14 minutes.

+“I thought second half, we really did a good job taking care of the basketball, with only two turnovers,” said Baylor coach Scott Drew.
+“We really shared the ball well.
+It’s always a team game, you’re going to have different guys step up on different nights.
+I’m really pleased that we didn’t get rattled and were able to stay the course.”

-Isaac Likekele scored 16 points and added nine rebounds and five assists for Oklahoma State (9-8, 0-5).
-Cameron McGriff had 16 points and five rebounds while Thomas Dziagwa and Lindy Waters each scored 14.
+Isaac Likekele scored 16 points and added nine rebounds, five assists and four steals for Oklahoma State (9-8, 0-5).
+Cameron McGriff had 16 points and five rebounds, while Thomas Dziagwa and Lindy Waters each scored 14.
 Oklahoma State shot 41%, the highest allowed by Baylor since Nov.
 24, a span of 10 games.

+“I think there’s a legit argument to be made that they’re the best team in the country,” said Oklahoma State coach Mike Boynton of Baylor.
+“I am really, really proud of my team.
+I thought we played Oklahoma State basketball today.
+I thought we played with great intent, great defensive purpose.
+But I have said that you could play well in this league and lose.”

-The Bears trailed 47-35 with 14 minutes remaining but used an 18-4 run over the next four-plus minutes to get back in the game.
-When MaCio Teague hit a 3-pointer 8:41 left, Baylor had its first lead.
+The Bears were down 47-35 with 14 minutes remaining but used an 18-4 run over the next four-plus minutes to get back in the game.
+When MaCio Teague hit a 3-pointer 8:43 left, Baylor had its first lead.

-The teams exchanged leads four times down the stretch before the Bears sank seven of eight free throws in the final minute to seal it.
+The teams exchanged leads four times down the stretch before the Bears went up 66-61 with 2:21 to go on consecutive 3-pointers from Bandoo.
+Waters’ 3-pointer got the Cowboys within 68-66 with 1:21 left, but Baylor sank seven of eight free throws in the final minute to seal it.

+“I think first and foremost, we stayed together,” Drew said.
+“Sometimes you get down like that and you get finger-pointing and people blaming each other and that’s never the way to solve the issue.
+And when we made some changes in what we were going to do defensively, everyone was locked in.
+You knew that their minds were in a good spot and that’s what you need from the team.
+You want that leadership from them.”

 BIG PICTURE

 Baylor: The Bears entered the day having trailed for a total of just 22 minutes, 13 seconds, over their previous nine games.
 Their largest deficit in that span was a 20-15 margin in the first half of a 67-55 win over then-No. 3 Kansas on Jan.
-11. Oklahoma State led 36-27 at the half, just the fourth time this season Baylor wasn’t up at halftime.
+11. Oklahoma State led for a total of 30:13 in this one and was ahead 36-27 at the half, just the fourth time this season Baylor wasn’t up at halftime.

 Oklahoma State: After shooting just 30% or less in three of their previous four outings, the Cowboys found their mojo.
 Their shooting percentage was the highest in five games.
+They were also 10 of 24 (41.7 %) from beyond the arc, their best figure since Nov.
+13, a span of 14 games.

 UP NEXT

-Baylor: The Bears have a quick turnaround, hosting Oklahoma on Monday.
+Baylor: The Bears host Oklahoma on Monday.

 Oklahoma State: The Cowboys play at Iowa State on Tuesday.